KeilChris/AVH-GetStarted/basic/README.md

 The sections below list the installation and configuration requirements for both supported use cases:

+- execute the tests manually on a local machine using AVH
-- execute the tests manually on a local machine
+- execute the tests manually on a local machine using the i.MXRT1050-EVKB development board
 - run tests automatically in the AWS cloud

 ### Local environment setup